unblocked-web/double-agent/README.md

+---
+**NOTICE**
+📝 This module is merged into the unblocked monorepo for future development!

+---

 Double Agent is a suite of tools written to allow a scraper engine to test if it is detectable when trying to blend into the most common web traffic.

 ## Structure: